 Ringtail.
 On February 28, 2005, we acquired substantially all of the assets and assumed certain liabilities of the Ringtail group.
 Ringtail is a developer of litigation support and knowledge management technologies for law firms, Fortune 500 corporate legal departments, government agencies and courts.
 The assets we acquired include software products and technologies and intellectual property.
 Ringtail has developed a suite of integrated software modules to manage the information and workflow in complex legal cases.
 Prior to the acquisition, we were an application service provider of Ringtail software.
 The costs related to this arrangement were not material to our results of operations.
 The total acquisition cost was \$34.6 million, consisting of net cash of \$19.2 million, transaction costs of \$0.4 million and 784,109 shares of our common stock valued at \$15.0 million.
 We financed the cash portion of the purchase price with cash on hand and borrowings under our revolving line of credit.
 We may be required to pay the sellers additional annual consideration based upon post-acquisition revenues for the each of the years from 2005 through 2007.
 This earnout consideration may be up to \$2.5 million per year and may be paid in cash, shares of our common stock or a combination of both.
 The revenue targets related to the earnout for 2005 were achieved and as of December 31, 2005 we accrued \$2.5 million as additional goodwill.
 We granted the sellers contractual protection against a decline in the value of any purchase price or earnout payment made in shares of our common stock.
-If on the first anniversary date of any issuance of purchase price or earnout shares, the market price of our common stock has not increased by at least 10%, we have agreed to make an additional cash payment to the sellers equal to the deficiency.
-Based on the market price of our common stock on December 31, 2005, we would not be obligated to make any price protection related payments.
-On February 28, 2006, the first anniversary date of the issuance
+If on the first anniversary date of any issuance of purchase price or earnout shares, the market price of our common stock on December 31, 2005, we would not be obligated to make any price protection related payments.
+On February 28, 2006, the first anniversary date of the issuance of the purchase price shares, we were not required to make a price protection payment.
+Any contingent consideration payable in the future will be applied to goodwill.